zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![This is a screenshot of the password prompt in the Visual Studio Code Integrated terminal window.](media/vscode-terminal-docker-login.png "Integrated terminal window")

-6. Once you are successfully logged in, find your image in the Docker extension section of the VS Code, right-click your image, and select **Push**.
+6. Once you are successfully logged in, expand the bestforyouregistry image in the Docker extension section of the VS Code, right-click on the latest image, and select **Push**.

     ![The image is selected in the Images area of the Docker extension explorer, and Push is highlighted in the shortcut menu.](media/vscode-docker-push.png "Docker extension explorer")